brendansparrow/tao/src/index.md

 ### 29 <a id="section-29"></a>
 Do you want to improve the world?<br />
-I don't think it can be done.
+I don&rsquo;t think it can be done.
 The world is sacred.<br />
-It can't be improved.<br />
+It can&rsquo;t be improved.<br />
-If you tamper with it, you'll ruin it.<br />
+If you tamper with it, you&rsquo;ll ruin it.<br />
-If you treat it like an object, you'll lose it.<br />
+If you treat it like an object, you&rsquo;ll lose it.<br />
 There is a time for being ahead,<br />
 a time for being behind;<br />
 a time for being in motion,<br />